Coron Travel Itinerary (2 – 5 Days): Shipwrecks, Lagoons and Secret Beaches

 After your island hopping tour, you can climb Mount Tapyas and visit the Maquinit Hot Springs.

-• The Coron Ultimate Tour is a fast-paced option that visits Kayangan Lake, Twin Lagoon, Sunset Beach, Siete Pecados (coral garden) Skeleton Wreck, and CYC Beach.
+- The Coron Ultimate Tour is a fast-paced option that visits Kayangan Lake, Twin Lagoon, Sunset Beach, Siete Pecados (coral garden), Skeleton Wreck, and CYC Beach.

-Coron Itinerary 2 Days
+2-Day Coron Itinerary

-Two days is enough time for you to complete two island-hopping tours or even two days of diving.
+Two days is enough time for you to complete two island-hopping tours or two days of diving.

-Coron Itinerary 3 Days
+3-Day Coron Itinerary

 You could also break up two days of activities with a ‘lazy day’, either taking the relaxed Tour C or hiring your own private boat to go to Banul Beach and Hidden Lagoon.